anabrid/the-analog-thing-docs/_build/html/_sources/rst/basics_operation_modes.rst.txt

 MINION
 ~~~~~~

-The **MINION** mode was implement in order to connect and syncronize multiple THATs which each other on order to realize programs where their realizations exceed the number of available elements on one THAT.
+The **MINION** mode was implement in order to connect and syncronize multiple THATs which each other on order to implement programs where their realizations exceed the number of available elements on one THAT.

 When a THAT is set to MINION mode, it is controlled by another THAT and will be set to the same operation mode as the **MASTER THAT** (except for COEFF mode, this still needs to be done manually for each THAT in the daisy chain).

-The MASTER THAT is to be set into the desired operation mode by the user, which is likely not MINION mode.
+The MASTER THAT is to be set into the desired operation mode by the user, which is likely OP or REP/REPF.

 Other operation modes